iver-wharf/iver-wharf.github.io/docs/prob/api-client/unexpected-read-error.md

 <!-- div:right-panel -->

-Non-extensive list of possible causes:
+Non-exhaustive list of possible causes:

 - Network issues between the client (the provider plugin) and Wharf's main API.
 - Wharf's main API has just recently crashed.
 - An operator is upgrading your instance of Wharf.
 - The client (the provider plugin) is misconfigured.
+    - Might be targeting the wrong port.
-- The client reached the API, but the response was not a proper problem format.
+- The client reached the API, but the response was malformed.

 <!-- panels:end -->